 5prefill 2048

-6decode active streamsIn a standard setup, a single GPU handles both prefill and decode phases for its assigned requests.
-However, because prefill is compute-bound and decode is memory-bandwidth bound, using the same hardware for both can create head-of-line blocking and muddle hardware sizing.
+6decode active streamsIn a standard colocated setup, the same serving worker or GPU pool handles both prefill and decode for its assigned requests.
+Because long-prompt prefill is often compute-bound while low-batch decode is often memory-bandwidth bound, colocating both can create head-of-line blocking and couple hardware sizing decisions.
 Modern systems (Splitwise[11], DistServe[12], Mooncake[13]) explore separating prefill and decode onto different GPU pools when that isolation benefit outweighs the KV-transfer cost:

 You do pay for moving KV state across the interconnect, so disaggregation is most attractive when prompts are long, traffic is bursty, or TTFT/ITL isolation matters more than the extra transfer overhead.